aleamb/roots-of-lisp-repl/README.md

 Lisp REPL implementation based on Paul Graham's article "The Roots of Lisp" http://www.paulgraham.com/rootsoflisp.html

-This a project for educationa purposes.
 It has tried to be as precise as possible to the Paul Graham's Paper.

 As original paper, no arithmetic functions available.

 Any improvements are welcome.

 - Additional features: